karmab/kcli/doc/index.rst

 Disk parameters
 ---------------

-You can add disk this way in your profile or plan files
+You can add disk this way in your profile or plan files:

 .. code:: yaml